Step Into History at Portsmouth Historic Dockyard

-I asked about the wood, and was told the table was made of beach.
+I asked about the wood, and was told the table was made of beech.
 Apparently, the French Navy was particularly fond of mahogany, which shattered upon impact; of which there was a lot in those days.
-Not so with beach, or the oak from which Victory had been built.
+Not so with beech, or the oak from which Victory had been built.

 On the port side was what was known back in the day as a ‘seat of ease’.
 This was a single-hole version of the six at the bow.
 One of the most coveted privileges of being an officer may have been the ability to ‘sit’ in complete privacy and comparative comfort.

 For most, a hammock was the bed of choice, especially in stormy seas, but not for Nelson.
 Because he had one arm, Nelson slept on a flat bed, enabling him to easily get in and out.